 BOOSTER SHOTS AVAILABLE

-Booster shots of the three COVID-19 vaccine types are available for all educators and support staff who received their second dose of the Pfizer or Moderna vaccine at least six months ago, or who received the Johnson & Johnson vaccine at least 2 months ago.
-Further information on booster shots and eligibility is available from the California Department of Public Health.
-Pfizer Boosters are available for 12-17 year old students who received their 2nd dose at least 5 months ago.
+Booster shots of the two COVID-19 vaccine types are available for all, including students, educators, support staff and family members who received their second dose of the Pfizer or Moderna vaccine at least five months ago.
+Pfizer Boosters are available for students ages 5 and older who received their 2nd dose at least 5 months ago.

 MAKE A VACCINE APPOINTMENT BY ONE OF THE FOLLOWING METHODS: